ebukaracer/EzTransitions/README.md

 ## Samples and Best Practices

-After Installation, use the menu option `Racer > EzTransitions > Import Elements` to import this package's essential elements(scripts, prefabs) to speed up workflow.
+After installation, use the menu option: `Racer > EzTransitions > Import Elements` to import the prebuilt elements(prefabs, transitions, etc) of this package, which will speed up your workflow.
+In the case of any updates to newer versions, use the menu option: `Racer > EzTransitions > Import Elements(Force)`.

-Check out this package's sample scene by importing it from the package manager *sample's* tab.
-It showcases the built-in transitions provided by this package and their usage.
+Optionally import this package's demo from the package manager's `Samples` tab.

-*To remove this package completely(leaving no trace), navigate to: `Racer > EzTransitions > Remove package`*
+To remove this package completely(leaving no trace), navigate to: `Racer > EzTransitions > Remove package`

 ## [Contributing](https://ebukaracer.github.io/ebukaracer/md/CONTRIBUTING.html)